North Union Shaker Site

 North Union Shaker Site is a historic site in Shaker Heights, Ohio.
-The site was founded by Shakers in 1822 and was added to the National Register in 1974.
+The site was founded by Shakers in 1822 and was added to the National Register of Historic Places in 1974.
 The Shakers ran grist and grain mills from the lakes created when they dammed Doan Creek.
 The community ceased to exist in 1899.
 All of the buildings that had been part of the North Union Shaker community have been demolished, and 280 of the original 1,000 acres are Shaker Lakes parkland, which includes walking trails and a Shaker archaeological site, the Shaker Historical Museum and Library.

 Shaker community

 Ralph Russell convinced his family to convert to the Shaker sect and established the North Union Shaker Settlement in 1822 with just over 80 individuals on 1,000 acres of donated land.

 In 1826, the group dammed Doan Brook, thus creating the Lower Lake and establishing a gristmill and a sawmill.
 Later, in 1854, the community built a second dam creating the Upper Lake, and constructed another mill.
 Also called 'The Valley of God's Pleasure', the colony peaked around 1850 with about 300 settlers.
 The Mill family was established about 1826 to run the mills, which produced lumber and milled grain.
 The Gathering Family was established in the community.